 Contact Teaching Times

-In a typical week you will have up to 10 hours of lectures.
+In a typical week you may have up to 6 hours of lectures, depending on the level of study

-22–24 hours studying and revising in your own time each week.
+10 per module (30 hours per week), revising in your own time

 Learning and Teaching